 - Swearing in general - One week ban all mods.

-- Swearing aimed directly at another driver - Two weeks ban all mods.
+- Swearing or abuse aimed directly at another driver - Two weeks ban all mods.

 - Abbreviations or starred out swear words: